 Since our founding, the team at SanBio has consistently worked to advance the development of regenerative medicines, with the mission to create a new category of medicine and to deliver breakthrough therapies to patients in need around the world.
 Using the power of regenerative medicine, we want to help patients suffering from motor deficits resulting from TBI or stroke to walk again, move again, speak again, and live a more fulfilling life.
 In the future, we want to help other brain disease patients, including dementia and Alzheimer’s patients, improve memory and cognition; and ultimately we want to address other diseases presently considered uncurable.
 This is our vision.

 With 20 years of scientific and clinical advances behind us, we firmly believe that SanBio is uniquely positioned to make regenerative cell medicine a reality.
 We have regularly recorded significant milestones of progress toward achieving this goal.
-These include showing remarkable clinical results from the use of our first product, SB623, in treating TBI and stroke; hearing positive feedback from doctors as well as patients and their families; achieving expedited, priority review status from both Japanese and U.S. regulatory authorities (Sakigake and RMAT respectively); and obtaining a license to market regenerative medicine products in Japan (“Gyo Kyoka”).
+These include showing remarkable clinical results from the use of our major pipeline, SB623, in treating TBI and stroke; hearing positive feedback from doctors as well as patients and their families; achieving expedited, priority review status from both Japanese and U.S. regulatory authorities (Sakigake and RMAT respectively); and obtaining a license to market regenerative medicine products in Japan (“Gyo Kyoka”).
 We anticipate the approval of SB623 for treatment of TBI in Japan as the world’s first cell therapy approval and market launch in this indication, and we believe it is only a step away.

 Obtaining SB623 product approval and executing this market launch is our current top priority.
 However, we expect soon to broaden our focus to include many additional indications and countries, and to make SB623 widely available globally.
 Further, to fulfill our mission of pioneering a new category of medicine, we will pursue new drugs that rival or surpass SB623.